 I don’t know about you, but I find guys the hardest to buy for.
 When you ask them what they want and all you get is ‘I don’t need anything’, it can be tough to think of ideas.
 So that leaves you the option to load ’em up with things that you think they’ll love.
 You’ll be a star for being creative with ideas and for giving them something they didn’t even know they wanted and they’ll get something they won’t be able to live without once you give it to them.
 Win- win gift giving at it’s finest.

 – if he’s into clothes: think things like tees, socks and ties in fun prints.
 These sound like really basic ideas, but there are endless options out there to suit the guy(s) you’re buying for.
-Just think of his personality and what he likes and go from there
+Just think of his personality and what he likes and go from there, you could check out something like these alternative clothing to give you a better idea of what you could get him.

 – if he’s outdoorsy: think cold weather cozy items like gloves/ mitts, scarves & hats or items that come in handy like a water bottle or thin wallet for days when he doesn’t need more than a few cards (perfect if he’s into hiking or other activities where packing light is preferred)